Ledger-Coin-Integration-team/ledger-live-common/cli/README.md

 Usage: ledger-live tronSuperRepresentative
      --max <Number>           : max number of super representatives to return --format <String>        : json | default

+Usage: ledger-live polkadotPendingRewards # Fetch and display Polkadot pending rewards for a given Polkadot address
+     -a, --address            : the address of the account to fetch pending rewards -m, --mode               : the mode to use to fetch pending rewards (recent|maximum)

 Usage: ledger-live validRecipient # Validate a recipient address -r, --recipient <String>     : the address to validate